Kingfishers and Keats

 His weathered face, wild blue eyes, exaggerated limp, and generally gruff disposition were held together purely by his wit, fearlessness, God's grace, and a Heroin addiction so strong it got him out of bed in the morning as often as it rocked him to sleep in his 10-dollar-a-night guest house.

 We met on my second night in Kathmandu.
 I'd been wandering the streets aimlessly until I found something resembling a falafel wrap.
-Recognising a fellow misfit, Joe had called to me across the street in his booming, incoherent Irish accent, the product of a lifetime as a boozehound slinking around the decrepit haunts of old Ireland.
+Recognizing a fellow misfit, Joe had called to me across the street in his booming, incoherent Irish accent, the product of a lifetime as a boozehound slinking around the decrepit haunts of old Ireland.

 Almost immediately, we fell into a discussion about Herman Hesse, my intrigue increasing with each bite as the dissonance between his appearance and his deep intelligence held a curious, hypnotic sway over me, something that only increased as we found our table at the only Irish bar in Thamel.

-Turned out, Joe had grown up in Belfast, pretty chummy with some cats in the IRA and safe to say it had bequeathed him with the sort of self-assuredness that only the insane or deeply religious ever truly possess.
+Turned out, Joe had grown up in Belfast, pretty chummy with some cats in the IRA, and safe to say it had bequeathed him with the sort of self-assuredness that only the insane or deeply religious ever truly possess.

 He seemed to have read every book since old Guttenberg gave the polished mirrors a miss and took information back out of the hands of the religious elite.
 He had the rare quality of owning the vernacular of an oppressed people yet an eloquence to express his thoughts and intellectual discoveries with charm and taste.

-We sat talking all night, the Guinness loosening our tongues as we seemed to follow endless tangents of thought wherever they went, Joe slapping the table with fierce, often unruly, political conviction as he espoused his perspectives.
-By the early hours, I returned to my room with a great deal more insights and the peculiar realisation that, in all probability, he was the most intelligent man I had ever encountered, provided you could keep the discourse away from Mother England or the New World Order.
+By the early hours, I returned to my room with a great deal more insights and the peculiar realization that, in all probability, he was the most intelligent man I had ever encountered, provided you could keep the discourse away from Mother England or the New World Order.
 Neither of us owned a phone; we exchanged email addresses on the back of our receipt, indicating we'd rendezvous in India in a few months.

 By the time we finally met again, I'd been swallowed by the Kalic Jaws of the Hindustani universe.
 I'd washed up somehow at the "sunflower," an infamous hostel in Pushkar where it was easier to score opium and mushrooms than hot water.
 I'd spent weeks there, allowing myself to be gently pulled by the afternoon smoking sessions with the orange-draped babas on the village rooftops surrounded by drying cow dung patties as we gazed out at the holy lake that had been supposedly formed by Brahma's teardrop.